-28. Find the Thévenin equivalent circuit for the below left circuit-the parts inside the dashed box.
+29. Find the Thévenin equivalent circuit for the below left circuit-the parts inside the dashed box.
 A 1 V battery is attached to the two terminals.
 Will this battery charge or discharge?
 How much current will flow?
 Sketch the equivalent circuit you determined above now with the 1 V battery attached to the two terminals.

-- 29. Find the Thévenin equivalent circuit for the above right voltage divider and use your equivalent circuit to answer the following questions: - (a) What is $V{\text{out}}$ with nothing connected between the terminals? - (b) What is $V{\text{out}}$ with a 6 k $\Omega$ resistor connected between the terminals? - (c) When an unknown resistor is connected between the terminals, $V{\text{out}}$ is found to be 50% of what was found in part (a).
-What is the value of the unknown resistance? - (d) When an unknown resistor is connected between the terminals, $V{\text{out}}$ is found to be 80% of what was found in part (a).
-What is the value of the unknown resistance? - 30.
-The circuit to the right is driven by a 12 V rms sinusoidal waveform at a frequency of 1000 Hz. - (a) Calculate the (complex) voltage at A; Calculate the (complex) voltage at B. - (b) For the two terminals A & B the equivalent ac Thévenin voltage should just be the difference between the voltage at A and voltage at B. Find this value. - (c) Calculate the (complex) Thévenin impedance, $\mathbf{Z}{TH}$ - (d) Find a resistor/capacitor combination that, at this frequency, has the same impedance as you found above in c. - (e) If terminals A & B are connected by a 1 k $\Omega$ resistor what (comlex) current would flow through it? and express it in complex rectangular form.
-Hint: find the effective impedances of the left and right sides of the bridge and substitute known values in right away.
+- 30. Find the Thévenin equivalent circuit for the above right voltage divider and use your equivalent circuit to answer the following questions: - (a) What is V{out} with nothing connected between the terminals? - (b) What is $V{\rm out}$ with a 6 k Ω resistor connected between the terminals? - (c) When an unknown resistor is connected between the terminals, V{out} is found to be 50% of what was found in part (a).
+What is the value of the unknown resistance? - (d) When an unknown resistor is connected between the terminals, V{out} is found to be 80% of what was found in part (a).
+What is the value of the unknown resistance? - 31.
+You are trying to understand the behavior of a device with two terminals.
+When you measure the voltage between the two terminals with a digital voltmeter you get 5 V. When you attach a 200 Ω resistor between the two terminals you measure 4.5 V between the terminals.
+Calculate component values for a Thévenin equivalent circuit for the device and draw that equivalent circuit.
+If you attach a 50 Ω resistor between the terminals, how much power will be dissipated in the resistor?

-31. Norton's theorem is the sidekick of Thévenin theorem; it states that any two terminals in a complex circuit with batteries, resistors, current sources, etc., acts exactly like a resistor and current source connected in parallel between the two terminals.
+- 32. The circuit to the right is driven by a 12 V rms sinusoidal waveform at a frequency of 1000 Hz. - (a) Calculate the (complex) voltage at A; Calculate the (complex) voltage at B. - (b) For the two terminals A & B the equivalent ac Thévenin voltage should just be the difference between the voltage at A and voltage at B. Find this value. - (c) Calculate the (complex) Thévenin impedance, \mathbf{Z}{TH} - (d) Find a resistor/capacitor combination that, at this frequency, has the same impedance as you found above in c. - (e) If terminals A & B are connected by a 1 k Ω resistor what (complex) current would flow through it?
+Express it in both complex rectangular and magnitude-phase form. - 33.
+Norton's theorem is the sidekick of Thévenin theorem; it states that any two terminals in a complex circuit with batteries, resistors, current sources, etc., acts exactly like a resistor and current source connected in parallel between the two terminals.
 (As in the diagram below.)
 What is the Thévenin equivalent circuit for a Norton circuit?
 (I.e., find the Thévenin V and R for the below circuit.
 Be sure to explain your solution!)